rubenerd/rubenerd.com/content/post/2018/dark-patterns-in-email.md

 So I opened the email... and it was advertising for a new line of network monitoring gear.

 Mission accomplished from their side, I read their spam I'd have otherwise ignored. **But what poor form**.
 And entirely counterproductive, I sure as hell I won't be buying any of their devices now.

+*Update:* Spelling corrected from physiological to psychological.
+Though I suppose it could also be the former if you broke out in a sweat from nervousness or rage!*

 [dark patterns]: https://darkpatterns.org/